renepacchaux/performing-arts-ux/README.md

 ## Intro

 A directory of performing artists was created using Vue.js.
 I will be focusing on the developer within, hoping to describe why this needs separate focus from a UX designer role.
 I will be reviewing GitHub commits, trying to see what was missed.
 I say dev because this project revolved around a Heroku Implementation with a firebase fallback.
-Eventually,the fruits of this project was useful as a profile-list.
-SEO work started making it's way intoscope, in creep fashion.
-Aesthetics was the focus,but not the problem.
+Eventually, the fruits of this project were useful as a profile list.
+SEO work started making its way into scope in creep fashion.
+Aesthetics was the focus, but not the problem.

-What would I go back and do different?
+What would I go back and do differently?
 Was it easy to follow my own flow?
 What if the trajectory was smooth but the result disjointed?

-I have as a result an API implementation and a Vue front end with a airtable backend.
+I have, as a result, API implementation and a Vue front end with an airtable backend.